abaddon/POC_DDD_ddmandate/README.md

 This regualation rules generate then a conseguence on the DD Mandate subscription process.
 The firm can accept DD Mandate with debtor validated.
 ### Payment
 The Payment context use the DD mandate offered by the Legal context to understand if it's possible accept the instruction received from the customer related a recurring payment of xx $$.
-Accepted the customer instruction, then
+Accepted the customer instruction (called Payment Order) then the context will generate the payment every time the instruction will ask to trigger a new payment.
+All the business logi

  using the [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html)  approach and the [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).